-The project’s research aims at solving problems in educational practice and developing sustainable innovations.
-Consequently, the project adopted a Design-Based Research methodology (DBR; Van den Akker et al., 2006) and a User-Centered approach of designing, testing and redesigning.
-For this purpose, the project involves teachers and students in an iterative process of co-design sessions and usability tests in several project stages.
+GAMELET aims at solving problems in educational practice and developing sustainable innovations.
+In this way, a Design-Based Research(DBR) methodology and User-Centered approach of designing, testing and redesigning is followed.
+The project involves teachers and students in an iterative process of co-designing sessions and usability tests in several project stages.

 - Testing the integration of didactically proven tasks to promote reading fluency